another-ai/stable_cascade_easy/README.md

 # stable_cascade_easy
-Text to Img with Stable Cascade, required less vram than original example on official Hugginface
+Text to Img with Stable Cascade, required less vram than original example on official Hugginface:
+- 60 seconds for a 1280x1536 image with a nVidia RTX3060
+- Code:
 ```bash
 import torch
 from diffusers import StableCascadeDecoderPipeline, StableCascadePriorPipeline